Portland, Maine: Portland teams

-The city is home to three minor league teams.
+The city is home to four minor league teams.
 The Portland Sea Dogs, the Double-A farm team of the Boston Red Sox, play at Hadlock Field.
 The Maine Celtics, the NBA G League affiliate of the Boston Celtics, play at the Portland Exposition Building.
-The GPS Portland Phoenix soccer teams plays in USL League Two.
+The Maine Mariners, ECHL affiliates of the Boston Bruins, play at Cross Insurance Arena.
+A USL League One soccer team was granted to Portland in 2023.
+The team, called Portland Hearts of Pine, began play in 2025.